-Although I’m a massive Star Trek fan, I was a little skeptical (in between the excitement) when I bought Star Trek: The Original Series Remastered on Blu-Ray; I wasn’t sure if I was ready for my favourite show to be plagued with cheap CGI like others before it, but I wanted to see how well a 40 year old show could be polished up for Blu-Ray!
+Although I’m a massive Star Trek fan, I was a little sceptical (in between the excitement) when I bought Star Trek: The Original Series Remastered on Blu-Ray; I wasn’t sure if I was ready for my favourite show to be plagued with cheap CGI like others before it, but I wanted to see how well a 40-year-old show could be polished up for Blu-Ray!

 I was very happy with the pricing for the box sets, as Trek DVD’s have always been notoriously expensive.
 You can purchase the remastered DVD’s for £30, and the Blu-Ray versions for a little over £45.